Kingston City Guide - RentSeeker.ca

 Neighbourhoods

-From students to retirees, many people are proud to call Kingston home.
-Let’s explore a few of Kingston’s 43 neighbourhoods to see what they offer.
+From university students to retired individuals, many proudly call Kingston home.
+Let’s tour a few of Kingston’s 43 unique neighbourhoods to discover their charm and offerings.

 Alwington - Williamsville - Sydenham